Craving (2023 film): Production

+Actors Al Gomez, Holly Rockwell, Michael Turner Tucker, and Kevin Caliber were de-aged with visual effects by Brook Hubbs for the flashbacks throughout the film.

+Release

+Craving was released on March 9, 2023, by Indie Rights.

-Release and Reception
+Reception

-The film was released on March 9, 2023, by Indie Rights.
-It received mostly positive reviews from critics and horror fans, who praised its special effects, creature design, look and cinematography, editing, and cast performances.
+The film received mostly positive reviews from critics and horror fans, who praised its special effects, creature design, look and cinematography, editing, and cast performances.
 Some reviewers also noted the film's playful depravity that added to its charm.
 While most reviews were positive, some reviewers were critical of the plot complexity and the number of characters.